What Are Ethical Hackers and Should You Hire One?

 What Are Ethical Hackers?

 Imagine that your most valuable assets are located within a physical fort.
-Strangers are constantly trying to break into your fort and steal all of the belongings stored behind its walls.
-Some of these people are very creative and make a living out of trying to break into forts like yours.
+Strangers constantly try to break into your fort and steal all belongings behind its walls.
+Some of these people are creative and make a living by attempting to break into forts like yours.

-The question is, if one of these people decided they no longer wanted to live a life of crime, would you hire them to try and infiltrate your fort on purpose?
-They could locate the fort’s weaknesses and allow you to fix them before the criminals could break-in.
+If one of these people decided they no longer wanted to live a life of crime, would you hire them to try and infiltrate your fort on purpose?
+They could locate the fort’s weaknesses and allow you to fix them before the criminals break in.

 Welcome to the world of ethical hacking.

 Also known as penetration testers or white hat hackers, ethical hackers are paid to break into your company’s devices and networks.
-If they succeed, they can tell you exactly what you need to fix to protect your business.
+If they succeed, they can tell you exactly what you must fix to protect your business.
 If they fail, then you’re doing something right.

 Check out this video on ethical hacking: